 Grab a bite to eat before you leave

-No matter what transportation you chose for your day trip to Ronda, you will likely walk up the pedestrian street.
+No matter what transportation you choose for your day trip to Ronda, you will likely walk up the pedestrian street.
 If you are hungry, there are many places to grab a quick bite, tapas, or a full meal before you leave.

 Reflections on this Ronda itinerary